Pok Deng: Setup

 Pok Deng supports two to seventeen players, including the dealer, but is recommended for three to nine players.
 To begin, players designate a dealer.
 One person may remain the dealer for several rounds or players can agree to switch off being dealer.

 Each game is fairly short, lasting several seconds to a couple of minutes.
-Each player, except the dealer, places a bet using cash, chips, or small objects like wrapped candy and places that bet on the table in front of himself or herself.
+Each player, except the dealer, places a bet using cash, chips, or small objects like wrapped candy and places that bet on the table in front of themself.
 Each player plays versus the dealer only and is not competing with fellow players.
-The dealer shuffles a standard 52-card deck of playing cards; determines whether to go clockwise or counterclockwise; and deals two cards face down, one at a time, to each player, ending on himself or herself.
+The dealer shuffles a standard 52-card deck of playing cards; determines whether to go clockwise or counterclockwise; and deals two cards face down, one at a time, to each player, ending on themself.
 The remaining cards become the draw pile.

 Playing

 Play goes in the same order that the cards were dealt.
 During a player's turn, that person has the option of drawing a card (hitting) or not (staying).
 A player may only draw one card from the top of the draw pile, meaning each player ends up with only two or three cards per game.
 (Because each player can have up to three cards, seventeen is the maximum number of players before cards would run out.)

 If the player's starting hand of two cards has a taem (described below) of eight or nine, that person has pok (ป๊อก) announces it, and immediately shows those cards face-up.
 This is a good hand, and the player may not draw a card.

-The dealer takes his or her turn last.
+The dealer takes their turn last.
 If the dealer has pok, those cards are turned face-up and all players' hands are compared to the dealer's.
-If the dealer does not have pok, before deciding to draw a card, the dealer may reveal select players' hands and compare them to his or her own and make the payouts.
-Then the dealer may draw a card and then compare the rest of the players' hands to his or her own.
+If the dealer does not have pok, before deciding to draw a card, the dealer may reveal select players' hands and compare them to their own and make the payouts.
+Then the dealer may draw a card and then compare the rest of the players' hands to their own.